xpack-dev-tools/qemu/DEVELOP.md

 [Sourcetree](https://www.sourcetreeapp.com/).

-Since Sourcetree is not available for GNU/Linux, the second choice is Git Kraken, which can be downloaded for free from [gitkraken.com](https://www.gitkraken.com/download).
+Since Sourcetree is not available for GNU/Linux, the second choice is Git Kraken, which can be downloaded for freely from [gitkraken.com](https://www.gitkraken.com/download).

 This is an optional step and your selection is not relevant for this